HAOTIAN89/Moove-infra/README.md

 # Moove-infra

-Moove-infra is the infrastructure of the models used on the Moove platform, and consists of model launcher, rag worker and infrastructure controller.
-We use native `vllm serve` as model launcher, use [milvus-io/milvus](https://github.com/milvus-io/milvus) as the vector database, and use `fastapi` framework to build the rag worker and infrastructure controller.
+Moove-infra provides the infrastructure for the models used on the Moove platform, comprising a model launcher, RAG (Retrieval-Augmented Generation) worker, and infrastructure controller.
+The setup utilizes `vllm serve` as the model launcher, [Milvus](https://github.com/milvus-io/milvus) as the vector database, and the `FastAPI` framework to build the RAG worker and infrastructure controller.

 ## How to start it
-To start the Moove-infra, you should first set up the environment by running
+To start Moove-infra, you should first set up the environment by running:
 ```sh
 ./setup.sh
 ```
-Then install and start the `milvus` open-source vector database by [docker or docker compose](https://milvus.io/docs/install_standalone-docker.md).
+Next, install and start the `Milvus` open-source vector database using either [docker or docker compose](https://milvus.io/docs/install_standalone-docker.md).

-If you want to use docker compose to install, the config file and commands are already in the `vllm-rag/milvus`.
+If you prefer to use Docker Compose, the configuration file and necessary commands are available in the `vllm-rag/milvus` directory.

-After starting the milvus, you should start the model launcher by running
+After starting Milvus, initiate the model launcher by running:
 ```sh
 ./model_launch.sh
 ```
-in the `vllm-serve` folder.
+from within the `vllm-serve` folder.

-Then start the rag worker and infrastructure controller by running
+Then, start the RAG worker and infrastructure controller by running:
 ```sh
 ./rag_worker_launch.sh
 ```